php-ru/symfony-docs-ru/page_creation.rst

     article and can access your new Symfony app in the browser.

 Suppose you want to create a page - ``/lucky/number`` - that generates a lucky (well, random) number and prints it.
-To do that, create a "Controller class" and a "controller" method inside of it that will be executed when someone goes to ``/lucky/number``::
+To do that, create a "Controller" class and a "controller" method inside of it that will be executed when someone goes to ``/lucky/number``::